soanvig/Moon/_posts/2019-03-22-node-ransomware.md

 1. We need to have symmetric key.
 We can use a password, but since it doesn't need to be remembered (it will be send alongside message), and passwords tend to be vulnerable to dictionary attacks, we can just generate random bytes.
 Typical secure AES key length is 256 bits (32 bytes).
 It is called *AES-256*.
 2. We have the key, so we encrypt message with AES.
 3. To encrypt with RSA so-called *key-pair* is required.
 Because we are encrypting message for someone, we need one's public key.
 We use it to encrypt AES key generated in the first step.
-4. We send key and AES to friend via *some popular instant-messaging service*.
+4. We send encrypted key and encrypted message to friend via *some popular instant-messaging service*.
 5. Friend uses his private key to decrypt AES key, and then uses AES key to decrypt message.
 6. Friend knows that we like pancakes.